 By default, (only) the interface corresponding to the 'official name' of the host will be scanned.
-Additional interfaces can be added via the option PortCheckInterface=(list of) IP address (es), where 'IP address' is the address of the interface that should be scanned.
+Additional interfaces can be added via the option PortCheckInterface= (list of) IP address (es), where 'IP address' is the address of the interface that should be scanned.
 You can use this options multiple times to specify up to 15 additional interfaces, or supply a list of interfaces.

-Note: While it is possible to misuse this option to specify an external IP address, the check will only work for interfaces on the local machine.
+Don't specify external interfaces: While it is possible to misuse this option to specify an external IP address, the check will only work for interfaces on the local machine.